apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>Represents the location where the scripts file will be mounted.</p>
+<p>Represents the point where the scripts file will be mounted.</p>
 </td>
 </tr>
 <tr>